axieinfinity/REPs/README.md

+> We are moving the REPs repository to https://github.com/ronin-chain/REPs

 # REPs

 REP stands for Ronin Evolution Proposal.
 Each REP will be a proposal document providing information to the Ronin ecosystem and community.